-Buena Bernal has worked as a multi-platform journalist in the Philippines for 6 years, producing both video reports as well as long-form articles in her coverage of a wide range of public interest issues.
+Buena Bernal (@BuenaCNA) has worked as a multi-platform journalist in the Philippines for over 6 years, producing both video reports as well as long-form articles in her coverage of a wide range of public interest issues.
 She has previous beat reporting experience on the courts and the justice system, healthcare, as well as labor and migration.

 She started her career in the media industry as a staffer and later on multimedia reporter for Philippine online news agency Rappler while in college.
 She has freelanced in different capacities both on- and off-camera with international news agencies such as CNN International and Channel NewsAsia, among others, covering affairs in her country.
 She is now Channel NewsAsia’s Philippines Correspondent.